JanLahmann/Qoffee-Maker/README.md

 ## Installation

-In this example, we will install the Qoffee Maker graphical user interface (GUI) on `https://localhost:8887`.
-If you want to access the GUI under another URL or IP address, you can change this in the following steps.
+As an example, we will install the Qoffee Maker Graphical User Interface (GUI) to be accessed under `https://localhost:8887`.
+It is also possible to choose another URL that you want to access the GUI from.
 ### Prerequisites

 - Home Connect enabled coffee machine